nicholasdille/dille.name/_drafts/2016-06-17-powershell-desired-state-configuration-psdsc-in-windows-containers-using-docker.md

 I have added such a `CMD` instruction to the end of the Dockerfile to call the script `SetNodeName.ps1`.
 The caveat at this point is the fact that the environment variable specified in the `docker run` command will only exist in the context around `powershell.exe`.
 As soon as `SetNodeName.ps1` is started, the variable is not accessible any more.
 Therefore, I am passing it on using the command line.

-If you decided to create a container using the command above, you may have noticed that it XXX.

 ```powershell
 Param(
     [Parameter(Mandatory)]